 Mr. Lee holds a B.A. from City University of Hong Kong.

 Chief Information Officer

 Brian Lillie joined Equinix in September 2008 and has been focused on building business value through strategic and innovative product development and information technology initiatives.
-Examples include the design and build of global product portals such as the Equinix Customer Portal, Equinix Marketplace Portal, Equinix Ethernet Exchange Portal, and the Equinix Internet Exchange Portal.
-In addition to product initiatives, Mr. Lillie has driven several global initiatives to improve internal efficiencies and global scale, including sales force automation, enterprise resource planning, business analytics and acquisition integration.
-Mr. Lillie also leads the Global Solution Architects function, which is the leading global, strategic, technical resource within Equinix focused on solutions design that brings the network, application and data center together for current and prospective Equinix clients.
+Global product examples include the innovative and ground-breaking Equinix Cloud Exchange portal and API platform, the Equinix Customer Portal, Equinix Marketplace Portal, and the Equinix Internet Exchange Portal.
+In addition to product initiatives, Mr. Lillie has also driven several global initiatives to improve internal efficiencies and global scale, including quote-to-cash systems such as sales force automation, enterprise resource planning, big data analytics and acquisition integration.
+Mr. Lillie also leads the global Equinix-on-Equinix program, which demonstrates the value across the applications, server, storage, and data/analytics stack running on Platform Equinix for current and prospective Equinix clients.

 Before joining Equinix in 2008, Mr. Lillie held several senior-level executive roles at VeriSign, including Vice President of Global Information Systems and Vice President of Global Sales Operations.
-Prior to VeriSign, Mr. Lillie was Senior Director of Enterprise Applications at Silicon Graphics (SGI), where he successfully implemented Oracle ERP globally, including throughout EMEA.
+Prior to VeriSign, Mr. Lillie was Senior Director of Enterprise Applications at Silicon Graphics (SGI), where he successfully implemented Oracle ERP globally.
 Prior to these roles, Lillie held several leadership roles in the U.S. Air Force, where he worked in space research and development, satellite operations, and military computers and communications.